 - Estimated time and budget

-But we can apply above mentioned techniques to have a ROM estimate.
+But we can apply the above-mentioned techniques to have a ROM estimate.

 Accuracy of ROM

-The accuracy of ROM estimate will increase with the passage of project life cycle.
+The accuracy of the ROM estimate will increase with the passage of the project life cycle.

 Accuracy of Project Estimate = (Accuracy level of task A + Accuracy level of task B + Accuracy level of task C)/3

 Accuracy of Project Estimate = 63.3%

 In the end, it all depends on the type of organization as to what level of ROM is acceptable for them.

 As I said earlier, the ROM is the most initial estimation for any project and hence it can be +50% to -50% (PMBOK).
 There are other estimates that help the project stakeholders to know more about the cost variance later on.